table of contents

 What are the health risks of obesity?

-Studies have shown that as BMI increases, so do your health risks; obesity has been shown to increase the risk of heart disease, type 2 diabetes, high blood pressure, strokes, breathing problems, liver disease, gallbladder disease, pregnancy issues, and depression (Bray, 2017).
+Studies show that obesity increases the risk of many health conditions, including heart disease, type 2 diabetes, high blood pressure, strokes, breathing problems, and more (Bray, 2017):

-People with obesity have a higher risk of heart disease because they tend to have higher levels of the risk factors that contribute to heart disease, including:
+People with obesity have a higher risk of heart disease because they tend to have more risk factors that contribute to heart disease, including:

 - High blood pressure (hypertension)